Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Description of experimental observables

 To determine the best values of the known parameters at NLO and NNLO accuracies, one need to minimize the $\chi^2$ with respect to four free input {\it residual } charged hadrons FFs parameters of Eqs.~(\ref{parametrization}).
 In a global QCD analyses of PDFs as well as FFs, the global goodness-of-fit procedure usually follows the usual method with $\chi^2 (\{\xi\})$ defined as

 where $\{\xi\}$ denotes the set of independent free parameters in the fit, and $n^{\tt data}$ is the number of data points included in this analysis, which is $n^{\tt data}$ = 474.
 In Eq.~\eqref{chi2}, the quantity ${\cal D}^{\tt{data}}$ is the measured value of a given observable and ${\cal T}^{\tt{theory}}$ is the corresponding theoretical estimate for a given set of parameters $\{\xi\}$ at the same experimental $z$ and $Q^2$ points.
 The widely-used CERN program library {\tt MINUIT}~\cite{CERN-Minuit} is applied to obtain the best parametrization of the {\it residual } charged hadrons FFs.
 The experimental errors are calculated from systematic and statistical errors added in quadrature, $(\sigma_i^{\tt{data}})^2 = (\sigma_i^{\tt{sys }})^2 + (\sigma_i^{\tt{stat}})^2$.

-The $\chi^2$ values corresponding to each individual data set for each of the NLO and NNLO fits are presented in Tables.~\ref{tab:datasets-TASSO}, \ref{tab:datasets-TPC}, \ref{tab:datasets-ALEPH}, \ref{tab:datasets-DELPHI} and \ref{tab:datasets-OPAL}.
-For all data sets we obtained $\chi^2/{\tt dof} = 0.699$ for the NLO analysis and $\chi^2/{\tt dof} = 0.643$ for the NNLO one, which indicate that the inclusion of higher order corrections lead to significant improvement in the $\chi^2/{\tt dof}$.
+For all analyzed data sets, we obtained $\chi^2/{\tt dof} = 0.699$ for the NLO analysis and $\chi^2/{\tt dof} = 0.643$ for the NNLO one, which indicate that the inclusion of higher order corrections lead to improvement in the $\chi^2/{\tt dof}$.
+The $\chi^2$ values corresponding to each individual data set for each of the NLO and NNLO fits are presented in Tables.~\ref{tab:datasets-TASSO}, \ref{tab:datasets-TPC}, \ref{tab:datasets-ALEPH}, \ref{tab:datasets-DELPHI}, \ref{tab:datasets-OPAL} and \ref{tab:datasets-SLD} for the {\tt TASSO}, {\tt TPC}, {\tt ALEPH}, {\tt DELPHI}, {\tt OPAL} and {\tt SLD}, respectively.
+As one can see, almost for all data set, the NNLO QCD correction lead to the reduction of individual $\chi^2$.

+As one can see, for some certain experiments such as {\tt TASSO-35} we obtained relatively large value of $\chi^2$ showing a lower agreement in comparison with the other datasets between our theory predictions and this particular set of data.
+For other experiment such as {\tt ALEPH}, the $\chi^2$ is slightly too small.
+These treatments may deserve some detailed discussions.
+By refereeing to the analysis by DSS07~\cite{deFlorian:2007ekg} in which residual unidentified light charged hadron is determined at NLO, one can see the same conclusion in their analysis.
+They obtained a relatively small value of $\chi^2$ for the {\tt TPC} and large value for the DELPHI.
+It should be emphasize now that the kinematical cuts for the $z$ in DSS07 analysis are different with the cuts we applied in our analysis.
+They excluded the data sets in the $z \le 0.1$ region while we choose the value $z_{min} = 0.02$ for data sets at $Q=M_Z$ and $z_{min} = 0.075$ for $Q<M_Z$.

 We should mention here that most single-inclusive charged hadron production data in electron-positron annihilation come with an additional information on the fully correlated normalization uncertainty.
 Since, the simple $\chi^2(\{\xi\})$ definition needs to be modified in order to account for such normalization uncertainties.
 Therefore, the modified $\chi^2$ function is given by: